Phone: 952-226-8882 (vm)

-The National Honor Society (NHS) is the nation’s premier organization that recognizes outstanding high school students.
+The National Honor Society (NHS) is the nation’s premier organization that recognizes outstanding juniors and seniors.
 More than an honor roll, NHS honors those students who have demonstrated excellence in the areas of scholarship, leadership, service, and character.

-At Prior Lake High School, students who are academically eligible and interested in membership are asked to complete an information packet distributed to them in August.
+At Prior Lake High School, students who are academically eligible and interested in membership are asked to complete a selection packet that is made available to rising juniors or seniors with a cumulative 3.4 GPA.
 In addition, high school faculty members are asked to rate these students in the areas of leadership and character.
 Both the student packet and the staff ratings are then presented to the National Honor Society Faculty Council.
 This Council has five faculty members and is appointed by the principal.
 They are responsible for the selection, the discipline and the dismissal of all NHS members.
 Following their selection, the NHS advisor (who meets with the Faculty Council but is not a voting member) presents the list of selected candidates to the members of the National Honor Society Executive Board and the high school principal.
 Students are notified of selection results by letter.

-Membership in the Prior Lake Chapter of the National Honor Society is open to juniors and seniors who have been a student at Prior Lake for at least one quarter.
+Selection into the Prior Lake Chapter of the National Honor Society is open to qualifying juniors and seniors who have been a student at Prior Lake for at least one quarter.
 The following four criteria for membership form the foundation upon which the organization and its activities are built.

 The students who exercise leadership:

-In order to be considered eligible for membership, students must have a minimum of 30 community service hours in at least 3 different areas of service to be considered.
+Service: In order to be considered eligible for membership, students must have 30+ community service hours to be considered.
 Service hours cannot be part of a requirement for a class or other school club or organization here at the high school.
 These should be any activities outside of school in which you participated in the improvement of your community.
 Service hours cannot be overlapped with Leadership hours.

 The student who serves